thycotic-ps/thycotic.secretserver/docs/commands/lists/Clear-TssList.md

 ```

 ## DESCRIPTION
-Clear all List options from the list.
+Clear all List categories and options from the list.

 ## EXAMPLES